 Even if you don’t have many decorations, all of the colors can quickly make everything feel very cluttered and messy.
 Take the minimalist approach and just stick to one color for decorating.
 Maybe that means all whites, just blues, or a calming red.
 This is a great way to make your surroundings aesthetically pleasing and trick your brain into not seeing clutter and chaos everywhere.

-If you don’t want to add a bunch of knick knacks and clutter to your entertainment center, dresser, and coffee table, then don’t!
-Stick to simple decorations that can hang on the walls.
+If you don’t want to add a bunch of knick-knacks and clutter to your entertainment center, dresser, and coffee table, then don’t!
+Stick to simple decorations (like these gorgeous tin letters) that can hang on the walls.

 You could turn wall decorating into a fun family project of paper snowflake making.